micbay/RaceTimerAndController/README.md

     ```
   - **Notes** - the last part of the RTTTL string is a comma separated list of encoded notes using a duration-note-octave and optional dot, pattern.
     ```
-    Tone Pattern: duration-note-octave(.)
+    !!!
+This is NOT code !!!

+    Encoded Note: (Duration)(Note)(Octave)(.)
+    Notes are indicated by a letter (a, b, c, d, e, f, or g) Sharp notes are indicated by a '#' sign
-    . an optional dotted note is 1.5 x duration p = pause
+    An optional trailing '.' signifies a dotted note of 1.5 x duration p = pause
-    if no duration or octave, use default
+    if no duration or octave is indicated the default value is used

     Examples:
     8f#5 = 1/8th note of F sharp, in the 5th octave